Mario Cipollini: Career

 In the 1999 Tour de France, he led the peloton on the fastest stage in the history of the Tour, averaging more than 50 km/h over 194.5 km.
 In the same Tour, he won 4 stages in a row, setting the post-World War II record for consecutive stage wins.
 He has also found success in Belgium, winning Gent–Wevelgem in 1992, 1993 and 2002 (record).

 At the peak of his career, Cipollini's speed was unrivalled, and he is credited with being the first rider with a sprint train.
 The red jerseys of his team, featuring team-mates such as Paolo Fornaciari, Giuseppe Calcaterra, Gian Matteo Fagnini and Mario Scirea, were commonly seen at the front of the peloton toward the end of the flat Grand Tour stages in the late 1990s.
 The train kept the pace high in the closing kilometres, to dissuade opposing riders from attacking and to ensure that in the final 200–300 metres, Cipollini was the only cyclist able to maintain the speed.
 This changed the way teams approached mass sprints and bred a new generation of sprinters, such as fellow Italian Alessandro Petacchi.

-The beginning of 2002 saw Cipollini win Milan–San Remo with his new Acqua-Sapone team, and later Gent–Wevelgem.
+The beginning of 2002 saw Cipollini win Milan–San Remo with his new Acqua-Sapone–Cantina Tollo team, and later Gent–Wevelgem.
 However, a falling-out with the organisers of the Tour de France made him announce his retirement.
 Italian national coach Franco Ballerini convinced him to return to competition, and built the Italian national team around Cipollini for the 2002 UCI Road World Championships.
 Cipollini won the rainbow jersey in a sprint finish in Zolder, Belgium.

 In the 2003 Giro d'Italia, Cipollini focused on Alfredo Binda's record 41 Giro stage wins while in the world champion's jersey.
 His attempt was almost derailed by Alessandro Petacchi of the Fassa Bortolo team.
 After many failed attempts, he finally broke the record, although he had to abandon the next stage due to injuries in a crash on a rain-soaked finish.
 He said that the crash ended his career.
-His team, Domina Vacanze-Elitron, was left out of the Tour de France that year, prompting a comment from Cipollini that the organisers disrespected the rainbow jersey.
+His team, Domina Vacanze–Elitron, was left out of the Tour de France that year, prompting a comment from Cipollini that the organisers disrespected the rainbow jersey.